tinytronix/homeautomation/Software/README.md

 3. Start the python scripts in background
 4. in test.php modify __PHP_BASE_DIR__ to where the php classes are located
 5. run the test.php example

+## Watchdog
+The controller module needs a programmed watchdog controller.
+Else the Raspberry I2C interface is being disabled.
+The watchdog is toggled by Raspberry devicesrv.py.
+If this program does not run on the Raspi, the watchdog controller disables I2C from Raspberry and takes control over the I2C bus.